George Lucas Educational Foundation

 5 Benefits of Outdoor Education

-An outdoor education program builds community and culture, raises expectations and standards, increases connection between students, and develops positive associations around school and the outdoors.
+An outdoor education program builds community and culture, raises expectations and standards, and increases connection between students.

 Place-Based Learning: A Multifaceted Approach